zhimin-z/EvalEng/support_degree/stage 6/GAOKAO-Bench.md

 Total Score: 2/12 points (16.7%)

-GAOKAO-Bench is a functional evaluation framework for running GAOKAO-based LLM tests, but it severely lacks Stage 6 (SHIP) capabilities.
+GAOKAO-Bench is a functional evaluation framework for running GAOKAO-based LLM tests, but it severely lacks Stage 6 (RELEASE) capabilities.
 It's essentially a collection of evaluation scripts that produce local JSON files.
 The framework would benefit enormously from:

 - Proper artifact management with queryable storage
 - Reproducibility features to enable result verification